chi-n-nguyen/any-mcp/README.md

 A universal adapter that safely starts any MCP package, discovers available tools, and provides a unified interface for users and LLMs to interact with them through a single, standardized API.

-> **First Production Release v1.0.0** - Ready for LLMgine integration with full MCP protocol compliance, multi-LLM support, and production-ready deployment.
+> **Production Release v1.0.0** - Ready for enterprise deployment with full MCP protocol compliance, multi-LLM support, and comprehensive Notion API integration featuring 30+ tools.

 ## Mission